matt-bentley/DBUpDemo/README.md

 # DBUpDemo
 This is an example of how to use DBUp for SQL database development across local instance databases in a team project.
 Docker containers have been used to host local SQL Server instances however any implementation of SQL Server could be used.

+Unit tests have been created to check for SQL syntax errors and code quality.
+These should be run before the main project.

 ## Docker Setup
 Pull the docker image for SQL Server (Linux and Windows distributions are available)
 ```PowerShell